History of Ghana: Second coming of Rawlings: the first six years, 1982–87

-Meanwhile, the PNDC was subjected to the influence of contrasting political philosophies and goals.
-Although the revolutionary leaders agreed on the need for radical change, they differed on the means of achieving it.
-For example, John Ndebugre, secretary for agriculture in the PNDC government, who was later appointed northern regional secretary (governor), belonged to the radical Kwame Nkrumah Revolutionary Guard, an extreme left-wing organization that advocated a Marxist–Leninist course for the PNDC.
-He was detained and jailed for most of the latter part of the 1980s.
-Other members of the PNDC, including Kojo Tsikata, P.V.
-Obeng, and Kwesi Botchwey, were believed to be united only by their determination either to uplift the country from its desperate conditions or to protect themselves from vocal opposition.

 In keeping with Rawlings's commitment to populism as a political principle, the PNDC began to form governing coalitions and institutions that would incorporate the populace at large into the machinery of the national government.
 Workers' Defence Committees (WDCs), People's Defence Committees (PDCs), Citizens' Vetting Committees (CVCs), Regional Defence Committees (RDCs), and National Defence Committees (NDCs) were all created to ensure that those at the bottom of society were given the opportunity to participate in the decision-making process.
 These committees were to be involved in community projects and community decisions, and individual members were expected to expose corruption and "anti-social activities".
 Public tribunals, which were established outside the normal legal system, were also created to try those accused of antigovernment acts.
 And a four-week workshop aimed at making these cadres morally and intellectually prepared for their part in the revolution was completed at the University of Ghana, Legon, in July and August 1983.

 Various opposition groups criticized the PDCs and WDCs, however.
 The aggressiveness of certain WDCs, it was argued, interfered with management's ability to make the bold decisions needed for the recovery of the national economy.
 In response to such criticisms, the PNDC announced on 1 December 1984, the dissolution of all PDCs, WDCs, and NDCs, and their replacement with Committees for the Defence of the Revolution (CDRs).
 With regard to public boards and statutory corporations, excluding banks and financial institutions, Joint Consultative Committees (JCCs) that acted as advisory bodies to managing directors were created.